Jetroid/jetroid.github.io/_posts/2016-08-12-the-pursuit-of-speed.md

 Like using HTTPS, it is a feature that is unsupported by GitHub Pages at this current time.
 It's a limitation I'd rather not have, but considering I'm using free hosting, I can't exactly complain.

+<a href="/automatic-image-optimisation/" class="cta">I later went on to automatically compress my images using git hooks.</a>

+<a href="/jekyll-responsive-images/" class="cta">Later still, I implemented lazy loading and responsive images.</a>